Good Counsel field hockey repeats as WCAC champs — with inspiration from the Nats

-So Good Counsel used the baseball team as its inspiration — and the team’s fan-friendly anthem, “Baby Shark,” as a rally song for the Washington Catholic Athletic Conference tournament.
+So Good Counsel used the baseball team as its inspiration — and its fan-friendly anthem, “Baby Shark,” as a rally song — for the Washington Catholic Athletic Conference tournament.
 And like the Nationals, the Falcons proved resilient.

 Four days after the baseball team won its championship, Good Counsel won its own with a 3-2 come-from-behind overtime victory against St. John’s at Catholic University.
 Senior attacker Lauren Gerold scored the game-winner, and after the Falcons received the championship trophy, they swarmed around it and sang “Baby Shark,” complete with shark-bite dance moves.